 Revenue Recognition - The Organization recognizes revenue in accordance with the Financial Accounting Standards Board ("FASB") Accounting Standards Codification Topic 606, Revenue from Contracts with Customers (ASC 606).
 The Organization recognizes revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which it expects to be entitled in exchange for those goods or services.
-To determine revenue recognition for contracts with customers, the Organization performs the following five steps: (i) identify the contract(s) with a customer; (ii) identify the performance obligations in the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligations in the contract; and (v) recognize revenue when (or as) the Organization satisfies its performance obligations.
+To determine revenue recognition for contracts with customers, the Organization performs the following five steps: (i) identify the contract(s) with a customer; (ii) identify the performance obligations in the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligations.
 At contract inception, the Organization will assess the goods or services agreed upon within each contract and assess whether each good or service is distinct and determine those that are performance obligations.
-The Organization when (or as) the performance obligation is satisfied.
+The Organization then recognizes as revenue the amount of the transaction price that is allocated to the respective performance obligation when (or as) the performance obligation is satisfied.